-How to stop Kodi buffering: The BEST fixes for a stable stream
+How to Stop Kodi from Buffering: The BEST Fixes for a Stable Stream

 Kodi may be one of the best streaming platforms available, but it still comes with its fair share of issues.

-Like any bit of software that uses the web, Kodi’s performance can seriously suffer if your connection is poor.
-That’s not great for your viewing enjoyment, especially if you’re watching sports, TV shows and films.
+Like any software that uses the web, Kodi’s performance can seriously suffer if your connection is poor.
+That’s not great for viewing enjoyment, especially if you’re watching sports, TV shows, or movies.

 While the stream you’ve selected or your internet connection will play a big role in buffering, there are still several ways you can make your streaming service more stable.